-Clarins’ partnership with AB Tasty changed the way their teams in work together across 30 markets, turning testing into agile, collaborative process.
+Clarins’ partnership with AB Tasty changed the way their teams work together across 30 markets, turning testing into an agile, collaborative process.

 The business of Clarins is beauty.
 And at the heart of their efforts is making women feel comfortable and beautiful at every stage of their lives.

 Imagine: Your e-commerce team builds tons of impactful customer experiences, works seamlessly together in an agile environment, and deploys experiments with ease around the world.

 The globally-renowned beauty brand was an early adopter of experimentation, using it as a tool to improve user experiences as part of their CRO strategy.
 Thanks to this investment, Clarins, which operates in over 150 countries and 30 e-commerce markets, has not only turned testing and personalization into a competitive advantage, but also grown local markets through a flourishing culture of experimentation.

 For the past decade, the team has championed pairing dynamic digital experiences with offline-quality service.
 Just ask Stephanie Gaspar and Ryma Ziani, who head up the digital customer experience at Clarins.

 “Experimentation has always been part of Clarins’ DNA.
 Testing new products, formulas, and ideas is part of our culture,” says Stephanie, a 12-year veteran of the organization, who currently manages the digital customer experience team.
 “The advantage of experimenting is that it helps validate our hypotheses quickly, make faster roadmap decisions, and better leverage user experiences to ‘wow’ our customers.”